xrdocs-staging/automation/_tutorials/using-crosswork-planning-pave-sr-migration.md

 ![RSVP with Sim Analysis]({{site.baseurl}}/images/using-cp-pave-sr-sim-analysis-rsvp-autobw.png)

 Next, we remove the RSVP-TE LSPs and rely on IGP routing.
 We performed a simulation analysis and found that now, 23.53% of the failures will cause the interfaces to be oversubscribed.
-This shows that the RSVP-TE LSPs do help lower the percentage of failure cases, which causes the interfaces to be oversubscribed.
+This shows that the RSVP-TE LSPs do help lower the percentage of failure cases which causes the interfaces to be oversubscribed.
 However, this is only part of the story.

+Another conclusion which can be drawn from the simulation analysis exercise might be the nature of failures which lead to worst case traffic utilization.
+If the failures are caused by failed link bundles for example, the probability of this happening would be lower as compared to a single port failure, provided the link bundle members are carried over diverse paths and terminate on different linecards on highly redundant routing platforms for example.

 ![RSVP with Sim Analysis]({{site.baseurl}}/images/using-cp-pave-sr-sim-analysis-rsvp-removed.png)

-Crosswork Planning's toolset encompasses various optimizers that can be used to better the performance of networks under stressful conditions.
-We leverage IGP Metric Optimization to provide optimal link metrics to minimize the maximum interface utilization for failure scenarios.
+Crosswork Planning's toolset encompasses various optimizers that can be used to improve the performance of networks under stressful conditions.
+We leverage IGP Metric Optimization to provide optimal link metrics in order to minimize the maximum interface utilization for failure scenarios.

 ![RSVP with Sim Analysis]({{site.baseurl}}/images/using-cp-pave-sr-sim-analysis-rsvp-removed-mopt-next.png)